Samizo-AITL/Samizo-AITL.github.io/en/index.md

 > **“Connecting physics, devices, control, and intelligence in a unified structure”**
 > *A structured portal for understanding engineering systems from physical principles to intelligent control.*

-> This site is an independent technical portal operated by an individual, and is not affiliated with any university, research institute, or company.

 [![GitHub](https://img.shields.io/badge/GitHub-Samizo--AITL-black?logo=github)](https://github.com/Samizo-AITL)

 ## 🌐 Language / 言語